| back | forward |

 Moist thickets and other wet areas.

-Deciduous shrub.
-Twigs dark gray with prominent lenticels.
-Leaves acute to short-acuminate, broadest near the middle, doubly serrate with irregular teeth.
-Staminate catkins mature before leaves emerge; fruiting catkins short, mostly sessile or on short peduncles.
+Deciduous shrub or small tree; twigs dark gray with prominent lenticels; leaves acute to short-acuminate, broadest near the middle, doubly serrate with irregular teeth; staminate catkins mature before leaves emerge; fruiting catkins short, mostly sessile or on short peduncles.

 Flowers March to April